pvcraven/arcade_book/source/chapters/05_drawing/drawing.rst

 ^^^^^^^^^^^^^^^^

 #.
 In Python, a library of code is called what?
 #.
 What do we call a line of code in Python which includes the function name, parentheses,
+#.
+What do we call a line of code in Python which includes the function name, parentheses,
    numbers, text and everything else required perform an operation?
 #.
 When we call a function that is inside a library,  what character do we use